mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 ## Models

-(TODO) - rewrite for DM 0.9, and make this section clearer
+(TODO) - rewrite for DM 0.9 almost done, just need to finish it!

 ### Getting started